 Secret scanning runs automatically after generation.
 If you'd rather handle secret management yourself or are running in a headless environment, use -skip-secret-scan to skip it.
 Even if you skip the built-in scan, we'd strongly recommend running some form of secret detection before committing the output to Git.

 Compact mode (-compact) is purely cosmetic — it changes the shape of the HCL but not what Terraform does.
 If you're not sure whether you want it, start without it and try it on a second run.
-You can also use -compact-include and -compact-exclude to target specific resource types while leaving others flat.

 The generated provider.tf includes a minimum version constraint (>= X.Y.Z) based on the provider version that Terraform downloaded.
 If you'd rather pin an exact version, use -provider-version 1.2.3.